ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 ## 2. Processing-Run FASTQ Meta-Data CSV

-We can produce this spreadsheet as a modified copy of the [Custom Sheet CSV] that is used as input to a Processing-Run.
+This spreadsheet as a modified copy of the [HIMC Sample Sheet] that is used as input to a Processing-Run.
 We can append FASTQ meta-data such as reads-per-cell.

 **need to document this**